 The second reason why we have selected those bikes is that we can equip them with all the medical devices we need to operate on the streets.
 Defibrillators, BLS bag, bleeding control system, oxygen, suction unit: all the crucial medical tools you need to arrive at the scene is on the bike, and you can start immediately stabilizing the patient.
-These motorbikes also have lights and sirens to show better their presence and reach the scene quickly, safe and sound!
+These motorcycle also have lights and sirens to show better their presence and reach the scene quickly, safe and sound!
 But it is still not enough for us.

 Cutting intervention time to the half is not enough?
 What are you studying?

 What kind of professional will ride the motorcycle ambulance?

 “The motorcycle ambulance is led – in this case – by a paramedic.
 They have specific ALS equipment.
 We send the bike with a paramedic in specific scenarios, where we need to have a fast advanced response.
 When we know that there is an intervention where the paramedic can improve the medical response, we use the bike.
 We are pleased with this solution, and we intend to underline it with the data we are collecting, especially in case of OHCA or mass casualties, when the reduction of intervention time is a significant and positive outcome.
 If a bus accident occurs on a highway, for example, traffic jam is a big problem, and sometimes, sending first responders to the scene is not enough.
-We use motorbikes with paramedics also because we need someone who reports us the situation.
-We need to know better how many resources we have to send on site.
-The motorbike ambulance is not only the fastest response we have but also a good “eye” to see what we require to do with our resources regarding the intervention”.
+We use a motorcycle with paramedics also because we need someone who reports us the situation.
+We need to know better how many resources we have to send on-site.
+The motorcycle ambulance is not only the fastest response we have but also a good “eye” to see what we require to do with our resources regarding the intervention”.

 Is there also space to place a camera?